-These Universal Unitarian prayer beads are hand-wired using stainless steel eye pins and feature black glass beads in three shapes.
+These Universal Unitarian prayer beads are hand-wired using stainless steel eye pins and feature orange, yellow, and white glass pearls.

 After searching the internet, I finally found a UU site that had info and pictures of the prayer beads some of their members use.

 These prayer beads are hand-wired using silver-toned stainless steel eye pins and my trusty looper tool.

 There are 23 smaller beads, divided into three groups of five and two groups of four.

 These are separated by four larger beads, and one large bead called the head bead.

 This set has 8mm orange, yellow, and white glass pearls for the smaller beads.

 It has 12mm white glass pearls for the larger beads, and a 14 to 16mm white glass pearl for the head bead.

 These UU prayer beads are made in a loop and measure about 7 3/4 inches.